-Hummingbirds in Kentucky are such a beautiful sight in the spring and we’ll welcome them back to the Bluegrass State with peering eyes and filled bird feeders.
-Have you spotted hummingbirds in Kentucky yet?
-Do you put out a feeder for them?
+Hummingbirds in Kentucky are such a beautiful sight in the spring; and this year, we’ll welcome them back to the Bluegrass State with peering eyes and filled bird feeders.
+Have you spotted hummingbirds in Kentucky yet this year?
+Do you put out a special feeder for them?
 Share your love for these beautiful birds with us in the comments.

 And for more on the spring migration of hummingbirds, visit this informative site.

 And for another gorgeous spring sight in Kentucky, you’ll absolutely want to check out these incredible flowering trees in Lexington.